No items found.

 Socratic Questioning

-Socratic Questioning is an integral part of Cognitive Behavioral Therapy because of its benefits.
+Socratic Questioning is an integral part of cognitive behavioral therapy (CBT) because of its ability to unravel already-set beliefs.
 We already know that Socratic Questioning can help people develop critical thinking skills, but here are other things that Socratic Questioning can help with:

 1. It can help CBT patients develop the attitude needed to challenge their negative thoughts and beliefs.

-To jump off the point about challenging negative thoughts and beliefs, by being able to challenge such thoughts and beliefs, they should also be able to discover new and positive ways to respond to the trials and tribulations that they face so that they can cope healthily and adapt more easily to situations.
+6. Socratic questioning is more about asking questions than giving answers, so it helps the client learn to find solutions for themselves, rather than you fixing their problem for them.
+By being able to challenge such thoughts and beliefs, they should also be able to discover new and positive ways to respond to their issues so that they can cope healthily and adapt more easily to situations.

-Since one of the goals of Cognitive Behavioral Therapy is to identify a person’s negative thoughts and beliefs, Socratic Questioning can help them develop new insights and perspectives regarding their thoughts and beliefs.
+8. Since one goal of Cognitive Behavioral Therapy is to identify a person's negative thoughts and beliefs, Socratic Questioning can help them develop new insights and perspectives regarding their thoughts and beliefs.
 If they can discover more insights and perspectives about themselves, they might be able to see themselves in a different light and work to shape themselves for the better.

 How to use Socratic Questioning in Cognitive Behavioral Therapy?